jujojujo2003/Ender-3-3DPrinter-Load-Cell-Bed-Leveling-Sensor/README.md

 ## Normal Operation
 ![Assembled Sensor](https://github.com/jujojujo2003/MGN12H-3DPrinter-LoadCell-BedLevelingSensor/blob/main/WikiAssets/IMG_0561.jpg)

-* If everything is wired correctly, as soon as you power on, the LED should we RED for a few seconds and then turn off.
+* If everything is wired correctly, as soon as you power on, the LED should be RED for a few seconds and then turn off.
 If it flashes red, then there is an error.
 Try connecting the USB port and check the debug message printed to serial.

 ![Initialization](https://github.com/jujojujo2003/MGN12H-3DPrinter-LoadCell-BedLevelingSensor/blob/main/WikiAssets/IMG_0559.gif)